franz-sotoleal/PQD-BE/README.md

 This backend system is the core of the PQD.
 It stores the data and contains the business logic.
 The actual dashboard at the frontend part is just a visualization layer that contains minimal amount of business logic.

+## How to run with Jenkins
+In order to manually test the Jenkins integration you can set up a local Jenkins server.
+Once it is set up the easiest way to test it is to integrate with a github project (or another vsc tool).

+If you are running both the PQD and the Jenkins server you will need to change the port of one of them, since they both run in port 8080 by default

+Another problem you may have if you run everything locally is that depending on your operating system the PQD-API is not able to connect to the Jenkins server running locally using docker.
+Therefore you can use a tool such as [ngrok](https://ngrok.com/) to establish a public HTTP url.

 ## Technical description
 The project is written using characteristics of hexagonal architecture (aka ports and adapters pattern) and domain driven design.
 The components are separated by gradle modules.